Blog

 The Star Exercise

-What about coordination or balance?
-It's obvious, isn't it, that as we age we want to have more than just strong bones and muscles to lift or carry things.
-Keeping an independent life requires coordination and balance to move our bodies well!
+It's obvious that as we age we want to have more than just strong bones and muscles to lift or carry things.
+Keeping an independent life requires balance to move our bodies well!
 Try this exercise to develop better balance!
 The Star Exercise!

 Here's how to perform this movement: